felix-dolderer-el/camunda-ci-demo-1/BPMN-Automated-Deployment-Guide.md

 ## Overview

 Automatically deploy BPMN process definitions to Camunda 7 with every release to ensure your business processes are always aligned with your application code.
+With every deploy we push out to one of our customers we need to ensure that the deployed process versions match the deployed sourcecode in the customer environment.

 ## Prerequisites